sowilu/BurgerClicker/README.md

 # Burger Flipper 🍔

-### Burger Clicker is a gloriously greasy sprint toward ever-bigger burgers, built one indulgent tap at a time.
+### Burger Flipper is a gloriously greasy sprint toward ever-bigger burgers, built one indulgent tap at a time.
 ##### Building a cookie-clicker clone teaches the sneaky art of incremental game loops while distracting you with the primal joy of making imaginary numbers get very large.
 It’s basically a lesson in resource systems disguised as sanctioned button-mashing hedonism.
 ---
 ### Assets